nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to search for an empty room to accommodate patient
-2. System polls the first room from Priority Queue
+2. System peeks the first room from Priority Queue
-3. System shows the empty room with lowest room number
+3. System shows the empty room with lowest room number Use case ends.

+**Extensions**
+*  2a.
+System realises that there
 ### A4.
 Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.